tliron/opengl-3d-vision-bridge/README.md

 are imperfect and many games do not run well with 3D Vision if they were not designed and tested for using it.)
 These heuristics are not supported in OpenGL.
 Indeed, the usual 3D Vision configuration in the NVIDIA Control Panel will not have any affect on this library, neither will the depth/convergence hot keys work.
+That said, someone could use this library in creating a wrapper.

 *Not* OpenGL quad buffers: